Velocidex/velociraptor-docs/content/docs/clients/labels/_index.md

 artifacts which automatically add or remove labels based on flow completion status and results.
-Thus we can implement automatic label manipulation via VQL which in turn initiates further actions (such as assigning the client to a particular hunt based on a previous hunt's results) and thereby accomplishes very powerful multi-phase automation.
+Thus we can implement automatic label manipulation via VQL which in turn initiates further actions (such as assigning the client to a particular hunt based on a previous hunt's results).
+In this way we can accomplish very powerful multi-phased automation that is driven by labelling.

 {{% /notice %}}

 ### Built-in Labels

-While one can add labels to machines using the GUI this is not practical for labeling very large numbers of client, for example belonging to a particular Active Directory Organizational Unit (OU).
-It is reasonable to want to quickly select those machines belonging to a particular OU.
+Sometimes you may want clients to have certain labels immediately from the time of deployment, for example you might want to label clients as belonging to a particular Active Directory Organizational Unit (OU) where the client was deployed via a specific Group Policy.

-We can use labels to identify machines installed by a specific group policy.
-For example, suppose we have a particular OU called `Sales`.
-We want to ensure that Velociraptor clients in the Sales team are specifically marked by the `Sales` label.
+Labels can be pre-assigned to clients via the client config.

-Simply modify the client's configuration file to contain the Sales label, and this label will be automatically applied when the client is
+Supposing we have a particular OU called `Sales`.
+We want to ensure that Velociraptor clients in the Sales team are specifically marked with the `Sales` label.

-enrolled:
+To achieve this we edit the client's configuration and specify that the `Sales` label applies to this client.

 ```yaml
 Client: